2moe/glossa/Readme.md

 ## Functionality

-By functional type, it can be divided into two categories.
+It can be divided into two categories.

+- Const map: Load localisation data efficiently through constant data.
-- Compile-time: Converts the configuration file into constant (`const fn`) Rust code to achieve efficient localisation.
+  - Description: Convert configuration files into constant (`const fn`) code at compile time and read constant data at runtime.
-  - Pros: High efficiency
+  - Pros: Efficient
   - Cons:
-    - Requires codegen, which may result in some redundant code expansion.
+    - Requires `codegen`, which may result in some redundant code after expansion.
     - Currently only supports simple key-value (K-V) pairs.
-- Runtime: Manages `fluent` resources.
+- Flunt
+  - Description: Manage Fluent resources at runtime.
   - Pros: Fluent syntax may be more suitable for localisation.
-  - Cons: Occupies more resources than `const fn`.
+  - Cons: Requires more resources than `const map`.

 Note: Fluent also supports loading localisation resources (localised files) at compile time, but data needs to be parsed at runtime.
 The former is just the simple K-V pair that uses some const maps from phf to store data.
 Because it's simple, it's efficient.